 If you are able to determine what triggered the bite, try to keep your dog from getting into the same situation.
 Work with your dog to adjust its reaction to the trigger.
 It is absolutely essential to work on training and socialization with your dog as soon as possible after the bite.
 The best plan is to contact a professional trainer and possibly a veterinary behaviorist.

 Many dogs with aggression can be helped through training, socialization, and behavior modification.
-Sadly, in some cases of major aggression that cannot be reversed, the most humane thing to do is euthanasia.
+Sadly, in some cases major aggression cannot be reversed and the most humane thing to do is euthanasia.
 Of course, this is the last resort.